SPACEDAO/whitepaper/README.md

 ## Whitepaper
-A Decentralised Dispute Resolution System for the Dynamic DAOs
+A Decentralised Dialogic Imagination System for the Dynamic DAOs

 ## Pretext
 - what is happening now in the knowledge economy